What's so special about Cornerstone Church?

 Multigenerational Faithfulness Model

-At Cornerstone, we want to demonstrate this priority in our philosophy by developing programs that strengthen families, not fragment them, as we promote entering into God's mission as a family.
+We demonstrate this philosophy by developing programs that strengthen families, not fragment them, as we promote entering into God's mission as a family.
 This means we will endeavor to have children and adults together as much as possible to foster the Biblical principles found in 2 Tim 1-2 and Titus 2.

-How do I know where and how my children fit in?
+How do I know my children will fit in?

 First, talk to one of the Elders or their wives (for the ladies) and let them know about your desire to learn more about this.
 They have a heart to see people grow in this area and will have information about upcoming opportunities to help you develop in this arena.
 If you have not been through the Parent Commissioning material yet, fill out a Connect Card or email the church and let us know you are interested in it.